Back to Main Class Website

 Visit my office sometime this week or next week and say “HI” and consider how nice the 6th floor of Baker Science is to gather in groups.

 - Please get connected with PlayPosit by watching the videos below.
-When you hit the link, the video will ask you for your Email and a password and have you enroll in the website for the Fall 2018 class.
+When you hit the link, the video will ask you for your Email and a password and have you enroll in the website for the Fall 2019 class With Pete Schwartz.
 It’s free.
 You need to do this to get credit for video watching (a large portion of your grade).
 Please record your password somewhere when you do this, so we don’t have to go through the difficult process of retrieval.

 - Watch the video about our unique way of learning physics: How we are learning physics